 No contract, no obligation, you can cancel at any time.
 The only rule is – dropping out at any time means you will have to start at the beginning again.
 Do not expect a military-type boot camp scenario where instructors shout military-style commands at you.

 Do expect professional instructors with legit backgrounds, teaching you in a professional manner.
 We are looking for self-motivated, driven individuals with a hunger to learn.

 If you fit the above and agree to the rules, then please register below.

 You will then be provided with an info pack whereupon the program will be unfolded.

-You need at least your own licensed handgun, mags and holsters.
-If you do have a licensed shotgun and/or carbine it is a bonus, if not, we can supply those.
+You need your own licensed handgun, mags and holsters.
 If you do have a plate carrier/vest, bring that along.
 You also have the option to buy the Geardo plate carrier at a discounted rate through us.
 You can also buy an ifak from us on the course.
 Then you will need the normal eyes, ears, hat, sunscreen and range clothing.
 That means closed shoes.
 You are responsible for your own food and drink during sessions.
 It is important to stay hydrated.